melange-re/melange-re.github.io/README.md

 and playground should be published.
 The process is as follows:

-- Update `documentation-site.opam` to point `melange` and `melange-playground` packages to the commit of the new release
+- Update `documentation-site.opam` to point `melange` and `melange-playground` packages to the commit of the new release (they need to be pinned so that the Melange docs can be accessed on a stable path)
 - Update versions of the compiler listed in the playground (`app.jsx`)
+- In the docs markdown pages, grep for the last version of Melange that was used and replace it with the newer one.
 - Open a PR with the changes above
 - After merging the PR, create a new branch `x.x.x-patches`.
 This branch will be used to publish any patches or improvements to that version of the docs /